 About Peace Corps Worldwide

-Peace Corps Worldwide is a non-profit organization whose mission is to uphold the literary legacy of the Peace Corps by publishing original works of fiction and non-fiction from authors aligned with our shared values of global peace and partnership.
+Peace Corps Worldwide is a non-profit organization whose mission is to preserve the literary legacy of the Peace Corps by publishing original works of fiction and non-fiction from authors aligned with the values of global peace and partnership.
 We pursue this mission in three ways:

-1. Publishing full-length books on the Peace Corps Writers imprint that align with a central theme of enhancing cross-cultural understanding
+- Publishing full-length books through the Peace Corps Writers imprint that enhance cross-cultural understanding

 Peace Corps Worldwide, and its publishing imprint Peace Corps Writers, are independent of, and completely autonomous from, the Peace Corps federal agency.
 The opinions, ideas, and narratives expressed herein are our own, and do not reflect those of the U.S. government.